Updated December 31, 2020

 Why Grapes Are Toxic

 Why grapes are toxic to dogs remains a mystery.
 Not just grapes, but also raisins, sultanas and currants, even when baked into cakes or biscuits.
 Here in South Australia, an added hazard is marc, a grape residue from winemaking.

 All we know is that something either in or on the grapes causes kidney damage.
 It reminds me of the mystery surrounding the kidney damage we see from dried meat treats.

 The toxin has yet to be identified.
-We don’t know if it’s found naturally in the grape or whether it’s a fungus or chemical that coats the skin.
+We don’t know if it’s found naturally in the grape or whether it’s a fungus or chemical that coats the surface.

 How Toxic Are Grapes To Dogs?